dtdannen/dcss-ai-wrapper/Readme.md

     `sudo make install prefix=/usr/local/ WEBTILES=y`

+    __Note for installing on Ubuntu 20.04:__

+    If you get an error saying "/usr/bin/env cannot find python", then one possible fix is to the do the following (but beware this may change the default python on your system)

+    `sudo ln --symbolic \usr\bin\python2.7 \usr\bin\python`

+4. Check that the `crawl/crawl-ref/source/.rcs' folder exists, if not create it:

+    `mkdir crawl/crawl-ref/source/rcs`

 # How to Run a simple agent in the terminal

 1. Open a new terminal, cd into dcss-ai-wrapper/ and run:

+    First time running the following script may require: `chmod +x start_crawl_terminal_dungeon.sh`

     `./start_crawl_terminal_dungeon.sh`